HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ## All Digital Experience Versions (8.5, 9.0, 9.5)

-### WAS versions 9.0.5.20 and 8.5.5.26 now supported
+### WAS versions 8.5.5.26, 9.0.5.20, and later now supported

-As indicated in [ConfigEngine errors when updating WebSphere Application Server to Fixpack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396) the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WebSphere Application Server ant implementation.

-Starting with CF222 this issue has been addressed.

 === "Containers"
+    As indicated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.

-    HCL DX now ships with the 9.0.5.20 WebSphere Application Server fix pack applied.
+    Starting CF222, this issue has been addressed.
+HCL DX now ships with the WAS fix pack 9.0.5.20 applied.

 === "On-Premises"
+    As indicated in [ConfigEngine errors when updating WebSphere Application Server (WAS) to Fix pack v9.0.5.19 & v8.5.5.25](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0112396), the WAS fix packs 9.0.5.19 and 8.5.5.25 or later were not supported due to changes in the WAS ANT implementation.

-    HCL DX now supports versions 9.0.5.20 and 8.5.5.26 or later versions of the WebSphere Application Server (WAS).
+    Starting CF222, this issue has been addressed.
+HCL DX now supports versions 8.5.5.26, 9.0.5.20, and later versions of WAS.

 ### Updated documentation for creating categories by using external URLs